ClusterHQ/flocker/docs/gettinginvolved/infrastructure/cloudformation.rst

 What happens if Flocker, Docker, or Swarm configuration fails?
 --------------------------------------------------------------

 We use an `AWS::CloudFormation::WaitCondition`_ resource and a corresponding `AWS::CloudFormation::WaitConditionHandle`_ to wait for `UserData`_ configuration to complete.
 At the end of `UserData`_ script, we signal the WaitConditionHandle corresponding to the instance.
 This transitions the WaitCondition resource from ``CREATE_IN_PROGRESS`` to ``CREATE_COMPLETE`` state.
 The stack resource (`AWS::CloudFormation::Stack`_) is now unblocked to transition to ``CREATE_COMPLETE`` state.

 If the `UserData`_ configuration fails, or takes longer than 600 seconds, the WaitCondition resource transitions to `CREATE_FAILED` state, triggering a rollback of the stack.

-How do i debug a failed stack creation?
+How do I debug a failed stack creation?
 ---------------------------------------

 By default, failure to bring up any of stack components rolls back the stack.
 Since the primary audience of the stack is potential customers, we want to give them a fully functional stack or no stack.

 If you want to test new additions to the installer, and want to preserve stack state upon failure, please set the `RollbackOnFailure`_ option to ``No`` during stack creation time.